davidgundry/explicit-framing/design/pre-registration.md

 ### Measured Variables

 **Accuracy**: Accuracy will be measured as the proportion of data collected that corresponds to standard English word order.
+It will be calculated for each player from the last 16 inputs made by the player.

 **Enjoyment**: Enjoyment will be measured using the Intrinsic Motivation Inventory: Enjoyment Subscale.
 (Deci and Ryan, n.d.)